 Where is Rapallo located?

-The population of Rapallo exceeds 30,000 inhabitants.
+The population of Rapallo exceeds 30,000 people.

 History of Rapallo